zalenix/portaldocs/portal-sdk/templates/portalfx-no-pdl-programming.md

     - This is because errors in the 'Foo' Blade/Part will cause *no code* to be generated for 'Foo'.

 Some gotchas to be aware of:
-- **Read all lines of multi-line TypeScript errors** - TypeScript errors are frequently multi-line.
-If you compile from your IDE, often only the first line of each error is shown and the first line is often not useful (see an example [here](#no-pdl-error)).
+- **Read all lines of multi-line TypeScript errors** - TypeScript -errors are frequently multi-line.
+If you compile from your IDE, often only the first line of each error is shown and the first line is often not useful (see an example [here](#unassignableargument)).
 Be sure to look at the whole error, focusing on the last lines of the multi-line error message.
 - **Don't suppress compiler warnings** - Ibiza compilation of no-PDL TypeScript decorators often generates build *warnings* that are specific to no-PDL and more actionable than TypeScript errors.
 To easily understand warnings/errors and turn these into code fixes, be sure to read *all compiler warnings*, which some IDEs / command-line builds are configured to suppress.

 #### How do I add an icon to my Blade?